Content: Where's the return on investment?

 Everyone has been told that "content is king", but almost without exception, the wrong reasons have been cited.
 It is worth investing time and effort in creating content, but probably not for the reasons you think.

-If you have spent hours creating content only to have no-one read it, and for Google to only send the occasional visit through some obscure long tail SEO keyphrase, then make sure you read this article carefully.
+If you have spent hours creating articles only to have no-one read 'em, and for Google to only send the occasional visit through some obscure long tail keyphrase, then make sure you read this article carefully.

 Here are two points that you need to understand about the Internet before you can create a successful content based campaign: